willaerk/puppetmodule-tasks/README.md

 Usage
 -----

-Using the above `Rakefile`, you can just run `rake` to display the available targets.
+Using the above `Rakefile`, you can just run `rake` from the module root directory to display the available targets.
 Several of them require extra gems.
 There is a `Gemfile` included, which lists the necessary dependencies.
 To install these, just run the following from the submodule topdir (you need the `bundler` gem for this):

     bundle install